wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear.md

 You and I came to Toastmasters clubs like this paper - full of schedule.
-We already have many experience in life, but we still have one thing in common - we still fear to speak on the stage.
+We already have much experience in our life, but we still have one thing in common - we still fear to speak on the stage.

-Dear fellow toastmasters and distinguished guests, have you ever felt the fear when you stand on the stage facing 20+ eyes?
+Dear fellow toastmasters and distinguished guests, have you ever felt the fear when you stand on the stage facing so many eyes?
 I had, and I still have.

 That's normal.
 Many of us have the same feeling, and Toastmasters club has already prepared a system for you.
-It is called mentor.
-Mentors know your fear and will help you free from fear.
+It is called mentoring.
+Mentors know your fear and will help you be free from fear.

 I have been mentoring a few club members.
 And I still remember this spring.
 We had a new member.
-Because of the lock-down, we had never seen each other besides on-line meetings.
-We have not had a new member for a while, and I felt that I should call her and talk her.
+Because of the lock-down, members had never seen each other besides on-line meetings.
+Because we have not had a new member for a while, and I felt that I should call her and talk her.

 Dear fellow members, when do you want me to call you?